publicdocs/uscode/assets/md/titles/usc28/us/usc/t28/ptIV/ch95/m__us_usc_t28_s1584.md

  __Prior Provisions__

     A prior section 1584, added [Pub.
-L. 96–417, title II, § 201][/us/pl/96/417/s201], Oct.
+L. 96–417, title II][/us/pl/96/417/tII], § 201, Oct.
 10, 1980, [94 Stat.
 1729][/us/stat/94/1729], provided that if a civil action within the exclusive jurisdiction of the Court of International Trade was commenced in a district court of the United States, the district court, in the interest of justice, was to transfer such civil action to the Court of International Trade, where such action would proceed as if it had been commenced in the Court of International Trade in the first instance, and that if a civil action within the exclusive jurisdiction of a district court, a court of appeals, or the Court of Customs and Patent Appeals was commenced in the Court of International Trade, the Court of International Trade, in the interest of justice, would transfer such civil action to the appropriate district court or court of appeals or to the Court of Customs and Patent Appeals where such action was to proceed as if it had been commenced in such court in the first instance, prior to repeal by [Pub.
-L. 97–164, title I, § 135][/us/pl/97/164/s135], Apr.
+L. 97–164, title I][/us/pl/97/164/tI], § 135, Apr.
 2, 1982, [96 Stat.
 41][/us/stat/96/41], effective Oct.
 1, 1982.

  __Amendments__